XabierGallardo/Road-to-Web-Development/Basics & Articles/RaspberryPi/HostingWebsites.md

 - Setup wireguard VPN on the Raspberry for remote working.
 Don't expose port 22 to internet (an option when using a key based auth, but this option is better and gives easier access to internal ports)
 - Taking regular RPI backups due to the problems of flash drives on a long-term basis
 - Before the RPI backups, check that the ISP isn't behind a CGNAT or block incoming traffic on certain ports (port 80, 443, 25 are commonly blocked)

+# Step 5 / Configuring SSL encryption using cloudflare
+We'll learn how to configure SSL Encryption using cloudflare Cloudflare provides free https certificate